Did you accidentally make an automatic epayment? Set it up to automatically go longer than you intended? Let’s see what we can do….

 Delete the autopayment you set up–but not the account

 This is the first thing.
-Log in, go to your recurring payments, and delete the payment.
+Log in, go to your recurring payments, and find the autopayment you set up and delete the auto payment.
 Do this now!
 Otherwise, it will do it again the next month if the End Date still hasn’t happened!
 If you can’t handle it, just send us a note saying “please delete my auto epayment” and we will do it for you, no problem.
 You may overreact and just delete the account, and that would be bad, because the only way we will process a payment back to you personally (versus to the primary contact on the account as part of security deposit reconciliation), is if we can reverse it back to the account it was paid from, and then only if a few other things are met.
 Let’s look at those….

 Can you get a refund?
 Most of the time, yes, but…

 Let’s talk a bit about what the payment means.
 From our perspective, someone has an account, and they made a payment to that account and we have no way of knowing whether they intended to do so or not, and if they didn’t, and we totally get that mistakes can happen, then we will only know when you tell us.

 Can we refund the payment directly to the payor once they tell us?
 Maybe…. and we try to do so, but its a bit more complicated than it may seem.
 Its not as simple as ‘hey, I gave you X but didn’t mean to so please give me X back.’
 And, its even more complicated if you are on a jointly and severally liable lease (that is, if you have roommates).

 Let’s look at a few things about refunds….

 We can’t address any sort of refund until the payment has fully processed and cleared our bank.
 If its in a pending status on our end, then we won’t address it until it clears.
 Note, if its REALLY early, within hours of initiating the transaction, we can sometimes DELETE a pending payment, so get with us as fast as possible!

 Is/was there a balance due on the account?